vendorude/naturedots_proj/README.md

 Ensure to replace 'manasbol.geojson' with the actual path to your GeoJSON file.
 Also, make sure to handle authentication for Earth Engine appropriately if running this script for the first time.
+In place of 'ee-naturedots-proj' used for initialization above, use a 'project name' that was registered in your earth engine account that you used for authentication.